mikbry/mikbry/README.md

 👯 I’m looking to collaborate on complex projects using AI, video and 3D

-💬 Ask me about any tricky problems in your javascript, Android, iOs app.
+💬 Ask me about any tricky problems in your javascript, Android or iOs app.
 I put a misfit project on right tracks.

 📫 How to reach me: hello@mikbry.com